Typestate via Revocable Capabilities: Case Studies

 \subsection{Session Types}

-Session types \cite{hondaTypesForDyadic1993, takeuchiInteractionBasedLanguage1994, hondaLanguagePrimitivesCommunication1998} are a mechanism for specifying communication protocols in types, ensuring type safety and adherance to the protocol.
-In particular, \emph{binary session types} are used to control channel-based communication between two parties.
-The idea is to have a channel with two endpoints, each associated with a session type describing its protocol:
+Session types \cite{DBLP:conf/concur/Honda93, DBLP:conf/parle/TakeuchiHK94, DBLP:conf/esop/HondaVK98} are a type-based discipline for specifying and verifying communication protocols, ensuring type safety and adherence to protocols.
+In particular, \emph{binary session types} regulate communication between two parties, each associated with a type describing its protocol: